NaijaSatoshi/win-ngnt/README.md

-# win-ngnt
+# win-ngnt-smartcontract
-This is a game where players can win NGNT multiple times
+This is the Win NGNT repo.